rancher/ecm-distro-tools/actions/publish-image/README.md

 GitHub docs: https://docs.github.com/en/code-security/concepts/supply-chain-security/immutable-releases

-Releases and tags are only immutable after they have been published, when moving to immutable releases, you need to make sure that publishing the release is the last step of the release or a manual action.
+Releases and tags are only immutable after they have been published.
+When moving to immutable releases, you need to make sure that publishing the release is the last step of the release or a manual action.
 Release notes can be updated after the release has been published.

 When using multi-job workflows, remember to correctly configure job dependencies, always making the publish job the last to run.

+Assets uploaded to a draft release are **not** available until the release is published, if you use release assets in CI, replace it with [`actions/upload-artifact`](https://github.com/actions/upload-artifact).

 `job.<job_id>.needs` doc: https://docs.github.com/en/actions/reference/workflows-and-actions/workflow-syntax#example-requiring-successful-dependent-jobs